We all take time to perform countless tiny tasks every week. What happens when those tasks get so piled up that they become a burden? Let’s find out…

-The look of your website accounts for 75% of your brand’s credibility with users.
-That means every aspect – from design and graphics to easy-of-use and navigation – needs to be running smoothly.
+The look of your website accounts for 75% of your brand's credibility with users.
+That means every aspect – from design and graphics to easy-of-use and navigation – must run smoothly.
 And that also means that you need to have someone overlooking everything.

-Working on a tight, calculated budget can make having a 24-hour on-deck team for these kinds of problems next to impossible.
+Working on a tight, calculated budget can make having a 24-hour on-deck team for these problems impossible.
 However, you can still have all of the minor problems under control with the use of automation.

-Small theme changes, action-oriented visuals, and pop-up banners can all be handled without the developers’ involvement with a bit of help from Shopify Flow.
-You should only call in the big guns when you got a real problem on your hands.
+Small theme changes, action-oriented visuals, and pop-up banners can all be handled without the deveissuesinvolvement with some help from Shopify Flow.
+You should only call in the big guns when you have a real problem.

 Automate Tasks and Not Relationships

 A little automation can go a long way.
 But try not to overdo it.
-You can’t use automation as an excuse to ignore customer support completely.
-If you start completely relying on robots to communicate with your customers, you’ll start losing them.
+You can't use automation as an excuse to ignore customer support completely.
+If you start completely relying on robots to communicate with your customers, you'll lose them.

 Here's what you need to keep in mind about automation:

-- There’s a ton of software out there for eliminating inconsequential tasks
+- There'entirelyf software out there for eliminating inconsequential tasks

 - Automation is there to help you think about the high-value aspects of your business

-- You have a number of repetitive tasks that require automation ASAP so start with those
+- You have several repetitive tasks that require automation ASAP, so start with those

-If you want to give your brand a human feel, you need to treat your customers right.
-And you can’t treat them right without the right tools.
+You must treat your customers right to give your brand a human feel.
+And you can't treat them right without the right tools.
 Sign up for Gorgias today and get a 15-day free trial.